Cat Fauvelle

 Linear restoration – the process of encouraging vegetation regrowth on legacy disturbances such as seismic lines or access roads – is an important process in enhancing and increasing functional habitat for Species at Risk such as woodland caribou.

 The first large-scale linear restoration program implemented in Alberta, the 2011 Algar Caribou Habitat Restoration Program, saw over 340km of seismic lines treated through a variety of assistive regeneration techniques.
-The majority of these 56,000 hectares were covered by bogs and fens, which present unique challenges for teams undertaking linear restoration activities such as:
+The majority of these 56,000 hectares were covered by bogs and fens, which comes with a unique set of challenges.

 • Accessibility issues,